kcheriyath/csvlinter/README.md

 ```

+file_list: "(optional) if set, linter will use this file list only and find* parameters are ignored.
+Use as a static list or with jitterbit/get-changed-files to check only new files."

-find_path: (optional) when defined, find command is used to search for csv files in the path, relative to project root. defaults to . (`dot`)
+find_path: (optional) if set, find command is used to search for csv files in the path, relative to project root. defaults to . (`dot`)

 find_pattern: (optional) defaults to *.csv.